 Sacred Catlinite Medicine Wheels

-These medicine wheels are made of solid sacred catlinite (pipestone) that was mined from Alan Monroe's mine at the national monument and shrine located in Pipestone Minnesota.
+These medicine wheels are made of solid sacred catlinite (pipestone) from Alan Monroe's quarry at the national monument and shrine at Pipestone Minnesota.
 Certificate of Authenticity signed by the artist available upon request.

 The smooth side of each medicine

 wheel (shown above) has been buffed and polished with beeswax to a high gloss.